arikan/bitcoin-voting/README.md

 2. **Candidate registration:**
  - Candidates provide a valid ID and their Bitcoin address to Election Authority, who sends them 0.00000002 BTC in return.
- - All candidate Bitcoin addresses are publicly listed in the Blockchain.
+ - All Candidate Bitcoin addresses are publicly listed in the Blockchain.
- - As opposed to voter registration, Election Authority keeps and publicly announces a record of association between each candidate ID and their provided Bitcoin address.
+ - As opposed to Voter registration, Election Authority stores and publicly announces a record of association between each candidate ID and their provided Bitcoin address.
  - Candidates are obliged to announce their Bitcoin addresses.

 3. **Starting the election:**
- - Election starts when Election Authority sends 0.00000001 BTC to all the voters' Bitcoin addresses publicly listed in the Blockchain.
+ - Election starts when Election Authority sends 0.00000001 BTC to all the Voters' Bitcoin addresses publicly listed in the Blockchain.

 4. **Voting:**
  - Voters send 0.00000001 BTC to their preferred candidate's Bitcoin addresses publicly listed in the Blockchain.